 A large part of our vision at Winsor has always been to develop the whole child through an engaging curriculum in a safe, nurturing learning environment; taking into account our diverse community.

-In Newham, we have witnessed the effect COVID-19 has had in our community, with our borough having some of the highest numbers of cases and deaths in the country.
+In Newham, we have witnessed the effect COVID-19 has had in our community, since the start of the pandemic and continues to do so as we look towards the future.

 Coronavirus(COVID -19) Catch up Premium

 How it is intended that the grant will be spent

 Through assessment and teacher expertise, gaps in each cohort have been identified.

 1) Intervention will be provided for children across afternoons by an additional member of staff linked to each year group.